 Our Top Pick

-If we were rolling in dough, we’d say our first pick would be the Trijicon Acog red dot scope.
+If we were rolling in dough, we’d say our first pick would be the Trijicon Acog red dot.
 There’s just no beating this amazing optic that does all the work for you.
-However, the price tag is pretty unrealistic for the everyday gun owner, so we are also going to suggest purchasing the Trinity Force 1-4×28 AR 15 scope.
+However, the price tag is pretty unrealistic for the everyday gun owner, so we are also going to suggest purchasing the Trinity Force 1-4x28.
 This scope comes at a low cost, provides some magnification, and it is all over a good quality standard optic.